RetiredWizard/PyDOS/README.md

 settime.py - initalizes the RP2040 real time clock to an entered time

+diff.py - performs a file comparison

+sound.py - outputs a sound to a speaker cicruit connected to GPIO 20

+lcdprint.py - displays text on an I2C LCD display

 PyBasic.py - a Basic interpreter from https://github.com/richpl/PyBasic.
 Tweaked and modified to run on Micropython.
 	basicparser.py, basictoken.py, flowsignal.py, lexer.py, program.py